stevelerner/stevelerner/README.md

 - Consumer groups, partitioning, and message delivery guarantees
 - Built with Python, Docker Compose, and Kafka 3.6
 - Interactive demos and comprehensive documentation
-- Perfect for learning distributed streaming and event-driven systems
 - Built and tested for Docker Desktop on macOS

 ### [nextjs-weather-chat for Vercel](https://github.com/stevelerner/nextjs-weather-chat)